mdroybal/Prime-Directive-3/documentation/readme.txt

 Readme

-The collections_demo.py is a simple program to show how the collection counter method counts the elements in a string.
-The collections module is a standard module in Python 2.7.13.
+The date_time.py is a simple program to show how the current date and time in EST for New York City.
+The modules required are datetime and pytz utilized in Python 2.7.13.